 A first aid box is kept in the staffroom containing anti-septic wipes, anti-septic bandages, sprays, steri-strips, cotton wool, scissors etc. A full medical kit is taken when children are engaged in out of school activities such as tours, football/hurling games and athletic activities.

 We recommend that any child who shows signs of illness should be kept at home; requests from parents to keep their children in at lunch break are not encouraged.
 A child too sick to play with peers should not be in school.

+There will be on going First Aid Training for all staff.
 The BOM has overall responsibility for the implementation and monitoring of the school policy on Administration of Medication.
 The Principal is the day to day manager of routines contained in the policy with the assistance of all staff members.

 The effectiveness of the school policy in its present form is measured by the following criteria;